Mwaura wa Gitau has amassed some good knowledge on capsicums and watermelons, and this is because he has been farming for some time.

 Before Covid-19 outbreak, brokers used to flock his farm but the partial lockdown of Nairobi changed the situation.
 Mwaura, who says he has spent his time during the pandemic to better his farm, is overcoming the challenge by using online marketplaces, in particular Mkulima Young, which has helped him cut off brokers.

 “I used mainly to buy electronics from online platforms, then it occurred to me that I can also use them to sell my produce.
 I choose Mkulima Young to sell my farm products and I don’t regret because once I post, I wait for calls then we seal the deal," says Mwaura, who has one permanent worker and employs tens of others on need basis.
-He adds that the other benefits of Mkulima Young is being able to market your products in advance while they are still growing
+He adds that the other benefits of Mkulima Young is being able to market your products in advance while they are still growing.

 His goal is to run a smart farm that can employ more than 100 workers and use green energy, like biogas and modern technologies in its operations.